 There is one fascinating self-deception that interferes with healthy sleep.
 It is often practiced by owls and freelancers – people who do not have a strict daily regimen.

 Let’s say your working day ends around 19:00.
-You worked all day, and now you need to spend a couple more hours on household chores: cooking dinner, raising children, cleaning, and other chores.
+You worked all day, and now you need to spend a couple more hours on household chores: cooking dinner, raising children, cleaning, and other tasks.
 And only after 21:00, the long-awaited rest begins.
 How long will it last?
 Two or three hours?
-And since these hours are so scarce, important, and necessary, you involuntarily begin to extend them.
+And since these hours are so scarce, meaningful, and necessary, you involuntarily extend them.

 Nobody likes to feel the boundaries of relaxation.
 I want to perceive rest as limitless.
 And to have more rest, you start to stretch the evening.
 It seems, “I’m just lengthening the rest.”
 I’m borrowing from my tomorrow.
-Later I get up, later I finish tomorrow’s business, and later I start tomorrow’s rest.
+Later I get up, later finish tomorrow’s business, and after start tomorrow’s rest.

 When you tell your child: “finish the game quickly and get busy!” it sounds like a sentence to him.